I am a visual story teller

-My speciality is people-centred documentary photography.
-I am interested in people: their motivations, their joy, their sorrow, their choices, their lives.
-I want to understand why people do what they do, and as an eyewitness I want to report on this, honestly and authentically.
-My mother tongue is photography, but I also make film and sound recordings from time to time, or I amalgamate these and produce multimedia.
-I freely use the opportunities provided by different genres, the purpose always being to “get the message across”.
-A friend of mine once said that there are some people who shine in the darkness, and I tell their stories.
-Because these people motivate you too, and me too: to do good, to live fuller lives, to be happier.
+My specialty is people-centered documentary photography.
+What I am interested in is people’s motivations, joy, sorrow, choices, lives.
+Essentially, I want to understand why people do what they do, and as an eyewitness, I want to report on this honestly and authentically.
+My mother tongue is photography, but occasionally I also make film and sound recordings, and amalgamate them into a multimedia production.
+I freely exploit the different genres, the purpose always being to “get the message through”.
+A friend of mine once said, there are people who shine in the darkness; I want to tell their stories.
+Because it is them who motivate both you and me to do good, to live up to our potential, to be happier.

 Then there are also some stories which simply have to be presented as they are.
 These are often difficult in human terms, mixed up, complicated, shocking, but we still have to talk about them, because we must not turn our heads away.

 I know this from those people who shine in the darkness.

 Everyone knows Robert Capa’s statement, that “If your pictures are not good enough, you were not close enough”.
 Capa’s motto also applies to my “old-school” working method, though the ‘hajdu d’. style methodology was best summed up by a Romany woman living in the segregated part of Pécs, when we came face to face in a dark alley at midnight, and with wide eyes she yelled at me: “Jesus, you’re still taking photos here at this time??!!”

 I constantly reiterate to myself and my university students, they should get immersed in subjects which really interest them.
 From there, they “only” need to put a lot of time and energy into the project, and it will be sure to work.